InversoGmbH/ansible-apcupsd/README.md

 ## OS Family

-This role is available for Debian
+This role is available for Debian-like and RedHat-like Distros

 ## Features